 Scholars Village: Residential housing being developed by Alpine Residential for innovators, scientists, entrepreneurs, STEM graduate students, and individuals and families who desire to be a part of the SciTech Scity community.
 These residents will have the opportunity to test important new high-tech products in their homes before the rest of the world.

-Public Commons: Four-acres of outdoor activations that encourage exploration, creativity, collaboration, and innovation.
+Public Commons: Three acres of outdoor activations that encourage exploration, creativity, collaboration, and innovation.
 An events plaza comparable in size to the skating rink and outdoor area at Rockefeller Center for performances, concerts, maker fairs, farmers markets, huge participatory science experiments, hackathons, art projects, and food-truck festivals.

 SciTech Scity LLC is solely owned by Liberty Science Center, a not-for-profit organization.

-Managing Director, J.P.
-Morgan Private Bank.
-Vice Chair, LSC Board of Trustees
+Managing Director, Market Manager J.P.
+Morgan Private Bank

-Former Medical Director, Atlantic Brain and Spine Institute.
-Managing Trustee, LSC
+Former Medical Director, Atlantic Brain and Spine Institute

 Head of Institutional Product, Coinbase